Silencevoice/go-functional-collections/README.md

 - slices cannot be receivers of new methods, unless an alias is used.
 - type aliases cannot be receivers of generic methods.
 They have to specify the type explicitly.

-This implementation is by no means performant
+This implementation is by no means performant or efficient.